-The Barclays Capital U.S. Aggregate Bond Index is the fixed-income benchmark for the UCRS Plans, and is composed of approximately 25.1 percent corporate bonds and 29.7 percent mortgage/asset-backed securities, all of which carry some degree of credit risk.
-The remaining 45.2 percent is composed of government-issued bonds.
+The Barclays Capital U.S. Aggregate Bond Index is the fixed-income benchmark for the UCRSP, and is composed of approximately 26.5 percent corporate bonds and 34.2 percent mortgage/asset-backed securities, all of which carry some degree of credit risk.
+The remaining 39.3 percent is composed of government-issued bonds.
+The core fixed-income benchmark for the defined benefit plans is the Barclays 1-5 Year US Government/Credit Index, comprised of 26.3 percent corporate bonds and 7.0 percent non-corporate bonds, all of which carry some degree of credit risk.
+The remaining 66.7 percent is government issued bonds.